- Ph.D., English, University of Iowa, 2000

 - WC’s Dr. Kathryn Moncrief Is Co-Editor of Newly Published Book on English Drama

 - Washington College Alumni Association Award for Distinguished Teaching

 Published Work (Selected)

 - Shakespeare Expressed: Page, Stage, and Classroom in Shakespeare and His Contemporaries.
-Fairleigh Dickinson University Press.
-Forthcoming Aug.
-2013.
+Fairleigh Dickinson University Press, 2013.

 - “‘Obey and be attentive’: Gender and Household Instruction in Shakespeare’s The Tempest.”
 In Gender and Early Modern Constructions of Childhood, edited by Naomi Miller and Naomi Yavheh.
 Aldershot: Ashgate, 2011.

 - Performing Pedagogy in Early Modern England: Gender, Instruction, and Performance (Ashgate, 2011)

 - Performing Maternity in Early Modern England (Ashgate, 2007)

 - Competitive Figure Skating for Girls (Rosen Publishing, 2001)